 Apply Firm Pressure

-Press down firmly on the clapper, ensuring even and consistent pressure over the seam or hem.
+Press firmly on the clapper, ensuring constant pressure over the seam or hem.
 The weight and flat surface of the clapper will help absorb the heat and moisture from the fabric.

 Hold for a Few Seconds

 Keep the clapper in place for approximately 15-30 seconds.
-This duration allows the wooden clapper to effectively absorb the heat and moisture, aiding in setting the fabric fibers and flattening the seam or hem.
+This duration allows the wooden clapper to effectively absorb the heat and moisture, setting the fabric fibers and flattening the seam or hem.

 Remove the Clapper

 Carefully lift the clapper away from the fabric.
-You should notice that the seam or hem is now much flatter and crisper than before.
+You should notice that the seam or hem is now much flatter and crisper.

 Allow the Fabric to Cool

 Let the fabric cool naturally for a few seconds.
-As the fabric cools, the stitches and fabric fibers will become more secure, ensuring that the seam or hem remains flat.
+The stitches and fabric fibers will become more secure as the fabric cools, ensuring the seam or hem remains flat.

 Repeat as Needed